jemarq04/bash-argparse/README.md

 Use this function to change the line length limit of the help/usage strings.
 (Default: 70)
   * Usage: `bap_set_line_cap $num`.

+* `bap_set_help`:
+Use this function to change the help string manually.
+Note that this will prevent BAP from dynamically adding to the help string as you add arguments to your script.
+  * Usage: `bap_set_help $helpstr`.

 * `bap_add_help`:
 Use this function to add a `-h/--help` flag into your script that will print the help message and exit when given.
   * Usage: `bap_add_help`.